Data science without seeing the data: A homomorphic encryption-based system

-Tzvika Barenholtz works at Intuit’s Data Science org and Intuit Futures, leading a team dedicated to advanced machine learning out Intuit’s office in Israel.
-Before joining Intuit he lead product teams at Facebook, Google and EMC.
+Tzvika Barenholtz works at Intuit’s data science organization and Intuit Futures, leading a team dedicated to advanced machine learning out of Intuit’s office in Israel.
+Previously, he lead product teams at Facebook, Google, and EMC.

 Leave a Comment or Question